linzhoucool/ObjectOrientedJavascript/destructuring.md

 let {rinse, spin, dry} = washingMachine;
 ```

-5. Given what we know about object literal shorthand, does the following code still work?
+5. What do you expect to be printed when the following code is executed?

 ```javascript
 let someVar = "stringsssss"